Pass Along Book

 You need a will, too.
 Probate without a will (intestate) can be a big PITA.
 Don't saddle your next-of-kin with all that.

 And while you're at it, a preneed funeral plan isn't a bad idea, either.
-Less pain for those you leave behind and less chance of the funeral home railroading your next-of-kin into an expense funeral.
+Less pain for those you leave behind and less chance of the funeral home railroading your grieving next-of-kin into a needlessly costly funeral.